kjaymiller/kjaymiller.com/content/awarded-the-psf-fellowship.md

 description: I was selected as a PSF Fellow.
 It means a lot and I took some time to reflect on it.
 ---

-Last week I received an email that I had hoped to one day received.
+Last week I received an email that I had hoped to one day receive.
 [The Python Software Foundation (PSF) had given me Fellowship status](https://pyfound.blogspot.com/2024/12/announcing-python-software-foundation.html).

 _I'm a PSF Fellow._ Hmm...